JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 # crafts turrets
 The craft turrets are no longer limited to CorellianTransport2, MilleniumFalcon2, and FamilyTransport.
 You can now enable turrets for any craft.

+Suppose that the player craft is "FlightModels\[Player].opt".

+The possible involved files are:
+- "FlightModels\[Player]Gunner.opt"
+- "FlightModels\\CorellianTransportGunner.opt"

+To define a custom gunner opt, you can either use the "Objects.txt" file to replace the "CorellianTransportGunner.opt" file or use a "[Player]Gunner.opt" file.

 *** Credits ***